Smissen/py-spy-executable-tutorial/py-spy101/step4.md

 `ps -e`{{exec}}

-Take note of the python process PID which should be near the bottom.
+Take note of the Python process PID which should be near the bottom.

 We can now run `dump`{{}} to find the Python call stack.
 And remember to change `<PID>`{{}} to the correct number that you see in the terminal for example it should look something like this `py-spy dump --pid 2470`{{}}.